Why Russians Will Support Putin’s Constitutional Reforms

 Russian President Vladimir Putin.
 Photo: Dmitry Lovetsky/AFP

-Last week, Russian President Vladimir Putin approved a public referendum on set of proposed amendments to the country’s constitution.
+Last week, Russian President Vladimir Putin approved a public referendum on a set of proposed amendments to the country’s constitution.
 The vote was originally scheduled for April 22, though it was moved because of the coronavirus pandemic, which has also impacted Russia.

 Ironically, the initial date of April 22 would also mark the 150th anniversary of the birth of Vladimir Lenin, an ideologue and the Soviet Union’s first leader.
 However, the choice of this date is unlikely to be driven by an attempt to appeal to Russia’s communist minority.
 On the contrary, it may signal Russia’s incoming counter-revolution.